Imanm02/MyScripts/Quera'sClassQsInfo/README.md

 # Quera'sClassQsInfo

-### This script is used for gathering all students' submitted emails in a Quera class.
+### This script is used for gathering all Questions' information in a Quera class.